 12. Call an old friend

 Is there someone in your life whom you haven’t had the time to chat at length with in months?
 Sometimes you may be too tired to actually hang out with friends but still want the comforts of conversing with someone you care about.
 Use your night off to finally reconnect from the comforts of your dorm bed!

 13. Get some sleep

 If you haven’t been sleeping as much as you used to, then the best thing for you to do on your night off might be to get some rest.
 Leave your textbooks out of reach, turn off your phone, and get the sleep you’ve been craving!

 No matter what you choose to do on your night off, know that taking a break is extremely important!
-College is a lot of work, and it’s imperative that you take time to recharge.
+College is a lot of work, and it’s imperative to take some time to recharge.
 Have fun!